gsmainclusivetechlab/b4ll-callcentre/docs/voice/intro.md

 identification and authentication of mobile users to access mobile services.

-The voice solution consists of an IVR Server System that allows the user to talk to voicebot through a menu of different possibilities.
+The voice solution consists of an IVR Server System that allows the user to talk to a voicebot through a menu of different possibilities.
 The services available are a simulation of real services and have the purpose of demonstrate the use of voice registration and authentication.

-Based on the system architecture, the voice solution has three main elements (call center, Engine and Biometric Supplier) and works like the figure shown below. the user calls the call center to access the menu and the available use cases.
+Based on the B4LL project architecture, the voice solution has three main elements (call center, Engine and Biometric Supplier) and works like the figure shown below. the user calls the call center to access the menu and the available use cases.
 The call center communicates with the engine that acts as an orchestrator between the call center and the biometric supplier, managing the communication between them.
 The biometric supplier in turn provides the solution for voice recording and voice recognition.

 import useBaseUrl from '@docusaurus/useBaseUrl';